bcgov/sbc-auth/auth-web/README.md

 ```
 ---
 ## For Production Build
-Run the following command in the root folder:
+Run the following command in the root folders:

 ```
 npm run build